azeem59/MDFlakerForPaperUpdated/README.md

 # FlakinessDetector
 ## Workflow
 ![results](pic/system%20workflow.png)
-## Traceback Coverage Detection
-   If the previous state of a failed test is passed this tool will use traceback overage to detect flaky tests.

-   This tool will mark a failed test(previous passed) as flaky if the traceback didn't cover the changes, otherwise, mark the test as non-flaky.
-## Multi-factor Detection
-   If the previous state of a failed test is not passed, this tool will use multi-factor to detect flaky tests.

-   This tool used 4 factors as input to train a KNN model, then use this model to detect flaky tests
+This tool uses 4 factors as a criteria to decide if test cases are falky or non-flaky.
+These factors serves as input to train a KNN model, then use this model to detect flaky tests

    **4 factors**: